-However, towns in the north and west can be joined by miles of gravel road, and not every carrier will brave the elements to reach them.
+However, towns in the north and west can be joined by miles of gravel roads, and not every carrier will brave the elements to reach them.
 Plus, the weather makes some Alaska freight impossible for over half the year.

 How FreightRun Makes Shipping to Alaska Easy

 You probably don't want to spend hours comparing rates from many different carriers.
-Instead, access our network of reliable carriers to compare prices in real-time.
+Instead, access our network of reliable carriers to compare prices in real time.

 We'll find you the cheapest way to ship to Alaska.
 With FreightRun, shipping to Alaska is simple: